ongr-io/FilterManagerBundle/Resources/doc/filter/sort.rst

 | 5       | blue       |
 +---------+------------+

-If we have a sort filter with choice to sort on `item_color` in descending order and this choice is selected we will get:
+If we have a sort filter with choice to sort on `item_color` in descending order and this choice is selected, we will get:

 +---------+------------+
 | item_id | item_color |